BenFuchs/DND_app/Readme.md

    | - Error when this happens is:
     Error: Field 'id' expected a number but got 'NaN'.
 - [WIP] chatRoom component is being generated inside of the room creation/selection component, needs to navigate to it
-    | - [ ] fix the ws route for the individual chat rooms
+- [X] fix the ws route for the individual chat rooms
-    | - [ ] add an option to delete rooms only if you have the password to them
+- [ ] add an option to delete rooms only if you have the password to them

-27/11/24:
-- [ ] genuinly no idea whats going on with the websocket errors